bet01/workshops/kafka/README.md

 ### Consumer

 With the consumer you would usually have one thread per partition to allow parallel processing of messages while maintaining message order per partition.
+Note that the following code is blocking, so you will need to use a thread to keep the main thread free.

 Consumer config:
 ```